trivexum/trivexum.github.io/README.md

 - **Technologies:** HTML5, CSS3, JavaScript.

 ### 10. Project Showcase
-- **Description:** Explore all projects in one place on the ProjectPortico website.
+- **Description:** Explore all projects in one place on the TRIVEXUM website.
 - **Technologies:** HTML5, CSS3, JavaScript.

 ### 11. Quiz Application